0xhanvalen/o1-preview-web-fe/README.md

 1. `pnpm i` duh
 2. set your `.env` to have a key `VITE_SERVER_LOCATION` and point it to your instance of [this repo](https://github.com/0xhanvalen/o1-preview-web-be)
 3. follow the instructions to set up that repo
-4. create account, create project, create chat, enjoy being cybernetic and hunchbacked
+4. create account, go to settings and add key, create project, create chat, enjoy being cybernetic and hunchbacked

 ### Troubleshooting